DylanPant/DylanPant/README.md

 ## Hey There! 👋
 Welcome to my GitHub!
-Here, you'll find all the amazing projects I've made and maintained.
+Here, you'll find some of the amazing projects I've made and maintained.
 Over the years, I've worked with Java, React, Python, and a bit of C# here and there.
 AI/ML has been a fun side-topic I've been exploring while studying cybersecurity.

 I'm currently working on building my skillset with Golang, SQL, and creating multi-model agents.
 Let's see how this year goes!